Excel like filter in Angular Grid component

 Removing context menu option

-The excel filter dialog includes several features such as context menu, search box, and checkbox list that may not be required in some scenarios.
-You can remove these options using the className attribute in the grid component.
+The Excel filter dialog includes several features such as context menu, search box, and checkbox list that may not be required in certain scenarios.
+These options can be selectively removed using CSS targeting through the className attribute in the grid component.

 .e-grid .e-excelfilter .e-contextmenu-wrapper